Interactive3DGraphicsCourse-UNIUD-2020/cubes2020-marzona/README.md

 Memory usage is pretty low on all tested environments (~40-50Mb).

 The most performance taxing element of the scene seems to be shadows.
-To make the scene perform adequately on integrated graphics some tweaking was done to optimize shadow cameras position, resolution and frustum size; however, to avoid severe shadow acne and peter-panning effects, I had to set the shadowmap's size to 4k on the directional light simulating the sun/moon and to 2k on the flame's point light.
+To make the scene perform adequately on integrated graphics some tweaking was done to optimize shadow cameras position, resolution and frustum size; however, to <s>avoid severe shadow acne and peter-panning effects, I had to set the shadowmap's size to 4k on the directional light simulating the sun/moon and to 2k on the flame's point light.</s>

+The directional light used to simulate direct sunlight has been replaced with a Spotlight with a very narrow angle and a precisely positioned shadow camera.
+This change boosts performance a lot.

+The **UnrealBloom** postFX takes a lot of rendering time, still (it has to traverse the whole scene for every frame and at the moment i can't think of a better solution).

 Other possible optimizations include rewriting the vegetation classes to use instanced meshes.
 Loading the terrain without vegetation, however, does not seem to offer a noticeable enough performance boost.